kulics/koral/book-en/document.md

 E.g:
 ```
 result = say_hello~>()
--- Correct, the current logic will wait for the asynchronous result before continuing execution
+` Correct, the current logic will wait for the asynchronous result before continuing execution `
 ...
 ```

 ## Use channel asynchronous communication
 For direct waterfall logic, the above syntax can already satisfy our use.
 But there are some other scenarios where we may need to manually handle more asynchronous details.
 At this time, we can use channels to pass data to complete our asynchronous tasks.

-The channel is a special collection, the type is ``chan`type``, we can pass the specified type of data to the channel, use` id <~ value` to input data, and use `<~ id` to get data.
+The channel is a special collection, the type is `(type)Chan`, we can pass the specified type of data to the channel, use` id <~ value` to input data, and use `<~ id` to get data.

 E.g:
 ```
-channel = chan`Int{}
+channel = (Int)Chan{}

--- The current logic will wait for the data transfer to complete before continuing execution
+` The current logic will wait for the data transfer to complete before continuing execution `
 channel <~ 666

--- For the same reason, the current logic will be suspended when obtaining data
+` For the same reason, the current logic will be suspended when obtaining data `
 Print(<~ channel)
 ......
 ```